TianYu-00/be-nc-news/hosting.md

 There are many ways to host APIs online.
 In these notes we will be using [Supabase](https://supabase.com/) to create an online location for your database, and [Render](https://render.com/) to host the API.
 Render also offers free postgres hosting, but only for 90 days so we'll use a separate service to host our database.

+> [!NOTE]
+Some of these steps have already been done for you, it's just there for reference.

 ## 1. Setup a database instance using Supabase

 - Create a [Supabase account](https://supabase.com/).
 You can sign up using your email address or alternatively sign in using an existing GitHub account.